wceolin/global-hiring/README.md

 - The company needs to hire remotely in all continents.
 - The company cannot restrict hiring to more than 15 countries.
+- The company cannot pay less than $50k/year (USD) for engineering roles.

+If you see a company in the list that doesn't meet the criteria above, please let me know or open a PR to remove them.

 ## Companies hiring globally